-Unless we know better, we tend to view the totality of living things as a hierarchy.
+For most people, it comes naturally to view the range of all living things in a hierarchy of one kind or another.
 Humans are “higher”; among animals, the big (whales) and the cute (dogs) rank above the small and ugly (insects); plants are disposable and/or edible; bacteria are bad unless proven otherwise.
 Big fish eat little fish.
 The struggle to survive goes to the “strongest” (the common misinterpretation of fittest).

-A corrective lens to such distortions might be a view of the living world as a Democracy of Living Things.
+Such distinctions have their purposes, but they seem to minimize what we all have in common.
+I suggest as a corrective lens that we occasionally savor the view of the living world as a Democracy of Living Things.
 You and I are citizens, and so are every crow, dandelion, rat, spider, mushroom, flounder, and elephant.
 We all share the challenges of starting our lives, surviving, and reproducing.
 We all struggle and rest and flourish, though some of us experience those conditions more consciously than others.
-In light of the differences among us all, such common ground is narrow but profound.
+In light of the differences among us all, such common ground is narrow but deep.

-This Democracy operates under no formal political or legal safeguards, yet it remains reasonably democratic in that all its residents participate in the pursuit of their lives and in the local labors of their species.
+Our Democracy operates under no formal political or legal safeguards, yet it remains reasonably democratic in that all its residents participate in the pursuit of their lives and in the local labors of their species.
 True, there are pecking orders, leaders and followers, hunters and hunted, and queens, soldiers and workers.
-But there are few tyrants wresting power from others and killing in order to hold on to that power.
+But there are few tyrants wresting power from others and killing in order to cling to that power.

 Look around.
 We are all alive here, in the Democracy of Living Things.